When is Assortment Optimization Optimal?: Assortments are Optimal for Markov Chain choice models

 In \Cref{sec:probDefn} we defined a sequence of relaxed optimization problems satisfying $ \OPT^S\le\OPT^x\le\OPT^f\le\OPT^{\phi}. $ In this section we use the relaxation $\OPT^{\phi}$ to show that assortments are optimal for Markov Chain choice models, presenting a refined proof that only works on Markov Chains.
 In the subsequent \Cref{sec:pfMain} we derive a different and more general proof based on a sufficient condition.

-First we provide a definition of Markov Chain choice models, originally introduced in \citet{blanchet2016markov}.
-Although usually defined in terms of assortment purchase probabilities (i.e.\ given by $\{\Pr[j\succeq S_0]:S\subseteq N,j\in S\}$), a Markov Chain choice model has a natural interpretation as a distribution over lists.
-This interpretation using lists is needed when considering our mechanism design problem.
+First we provide a definition\footnote{Markov Chain choice models were originally introduced in \citet{blanchet2016markov}.
+Although usually defined in terms of assortment purchase probabilities (i.e.\ given by $\{\Pr[j\succeq S_0]:S\subseteq N,j\in S\}$), a Markov Chain choice model has a natural interpretation as a distribution over lists, as defined in \citet{ma2020revenue}.} of Markov Chain choice models.

 \begin{definition}[Markov Chain choice model] There is a Markov Chain with states $N\cup\{0\}$ and a probability $\sigma_{jj'}$ for transitioning from any state $j\in N$ to any state $j'\in N\cup\{0\}$, where 0 is a terminal state with no outgoing transitions.
 Start at each state $j$ with probability $\lambda_j$ (where $\sum_j\lambda_j=1$) and then transition along the Markov Chain according to probabilities $\sigma_{jj'}$ (where $\sum_{j'\in N\cup\{0\}}\rho_{jj'}=1$ for all $j\in N$).
 Every time a state $j\in N$ is visited for the \textit{first} time, add $j$ to the end of the list.
 The list terminates upon reaching state 0, which is assumed to occur w.p.~1. \end{definition}